MNoorFawi/lzhw/README.md

 # True
 ```

-As we saw, the LZHW class has saved 85% of the space used to store the original list without any loss.
+As we saw, the LZHW class has saved 67% of the space used to store the original list without any loss.
+This percentage can get better with bigger data that may have repeated sequences.
 The class has also some useful helper methods as **space_saving**, **size**, and **decompress()** to revert back to original.

 Another example with numeric data.